 “If a horse doesn’t do anything the day before a competition, then they can often be too fresh at the event.
 I think it’s important for their well-being, suppleness and brain that they do something,” says British Eventing (BE) accredited coach Cindy Llewellyn.

-Four-star event rider Georgie Spence agrees and will often jump her horses the day before a competition.
+Five-star event rider Georgie Spence agrees and will often jump her horses the day before a competition.

 “It depends on their individual temperaments and needs, but generally the good jumpers will do a course and if they struggle with jumping then I will do some gridwork with them.
 I’ve always done it like that and it’s always worked,” explains Georgie.